rhagarty/watson-discovery-sdu-with-assistant-search-skill/README.md

 * Create better use case for invoking search skill from Assistant dialog node
 * Format Disco results better in chatbot
 * Modify search type in Discovery to use passages
+* Integrate into Slack
+* Push app to cloud

 # Steps: